jrmihalj/jrmihalj.github.io/_posts/2016-10-27-estimating-transmission-by-fitting-mechanistic-models-in-Stan.md

 <img src="/figs/2016-10-27-estimating-transmission-by-fitting-mechanistic-models-in-Stan/model_validation-1.png" title="center" alt="center" style="display: block; margin: auto;" />

-Our model does a good job estimating the parameters and predicting unobserved data.
+The *Stan* model does a good job estimating the parameters and predicting unobserved data.

+Admittedly, this "simple" approach will not work in some cases.
+For example, I cannot think of a good way to fit systems of stochastic differential equations, where the likelihood has to be averaged across many realizations of the system.
+Or, for models that have to estimate the number of, say, exposed or infected classes, which is an integer. *Stan* does not allow integer parameters, at least not yet.
+However, there are probably smarter people that could figure this all out.